Economics and Business

 - prof. Tina Saksida, University of Prince Edward Island, Canada

 Research projects: Dr. Saksida's research interests intersect the areas of organizational behaviour, human resource management, negotiation, and labour relations.
-Her recent projects use advanced quantitative methods to explore such topics as gender and leadership, age and generational diversity at work, gender representation in business education, and management in the non-profit sector.
+Her recent projects explore such topics as gender and leadership, age and generational diversity at work, gender representation in business education, digitalization of work, and non-profit management (including unions).
 Interested candidates should have a strong background in research methods (or exhibit a willingness to learn), basic proficiency in statistical software (e.g., SPSS, Stata), a record of academic achievement in the areas or management, organizational psychology, or related fields, and advanced proficiency in English.

 - prof. Sergeja Slapničar, University of Queensland, Australia